Anymake/DeepFashion2/README.md

 We have 391K images for training, 34K images for validation and 67K images for test.

 # Download the Data
 Below provides the links to validation set.
-We wil soon release training set and test set.
+We will soon release training set and test set.
 * Images(...)
 * Annotations(...)